Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Conclusion

 \section{Conclusion}

 \addvspace{10pt} In this paper, we propose a framework called Kinetic-Mamba.
 The Kinetic-Mamba framework is capable of accurately predicting the dynamics of stiff chemical systems using only the initial conditions as input.
 It also takes varied ignition regimes within the dynamics of temperature into consideration by employing different Mamba models to different regimes within the dataset.
 We also implemented a latent Kinetic-Mamba model, which uses principal component analysis to reduce the dimension of the state variables by converting them into latent variables, and then evolves them in time while also reconstructing the predictions back to the original state variables.
 We demonstrated these capabilities of the framework through Syngas and GRI-Mech 3.0 datasets where we performed training in time decomposition fashion and obtained predictions in both time-decomposed manner as well as recursively.
 We also observed good agreement between the predicted and the true values in extrapolation using wide range of out-of-distribution datasets that were generated using parameters that lay outside our training range.
-Moreover, our latent Kinetic-Mamba model performed very well when trained on 99 segments of length 101 but made to recursively predict on time segments of different lengths.
+Moreover, our latent Kinetic-Mamba model performed well when trained on 99 segments of length 101 but made to recursively predict on time segments of different lengths.
 Through these applications of Kinetic-Mamba model, we demonstrated the accuracy of selective state space Mamba model in accurately predicting the chemistry of stiff systems.

 We note that while we obtained great accuracy, the training time required by Kinetic-Mamba is much higher.
-In an ideal case of integration of the framework with CFD solver, the training time can be overlooked owing to the fast prediction times, and since training is mostly done offline.
+In an ideal case of integration of the framework with CFD solver, this cost is amortized by the fast prediction times, since training is mostly done offline.
 We list the training and prediction time in \Cref{Appendix:CompTime} for our different demonstrative examples.
 We also note that higher training times can be attributed to the higher number of samples that the model is trained upon as a result of time decomposition method.
 Additionally, since the main focus of this paper is to illustrate the application of our Mamba-based Kinetic-Mamba model when applied to stiff chemical kinetics, the training was done in single precision.